6 Key Differences Between Samaritan Ministries vs Medishare

 Who Sends The Bills

-Patients send bills to Samaritan whereas the provider send bills to Medishare.
+Patients send bills to Samaritan, whereas the provider sends bills to Medishare.

 Sharing Limits